-Conditions for tournaments:
+Conditions for tournaments

-- Method of play and events will be determined after entries have been received with the aim of providing a full tournament's play for competitors.
-Players will be notified before the start of play of the method and events being used. - 2.
-Tea/coffee/light refreshments will be provided. - 3.
-Please include handicap and contact details email and phone with entry - 4.
+- 1. Players entered in a CCA Tournament agree to complete the entire event. - 2.
+Format of play and will be determined after entries have been received with the aim of providing a full tournament's play for competitors.
+Players will be advised of the format prior to the start of play. - 3.
+Tea/coffee/light refreshments will be provided. - 4.
 Monetary Prizes will be given.